 Niel's record of even-handed dealing, fair play and justice flows from:

 • Locally Niel’s service to the Anchorage Board of Realtors as mediator and chair of arbitration panels hearing allegations of Realtor ethics violations and fee disputes was recognized in 2015 by his being named “Realtor® of the Year”.

-• Niel is also an Accredited Buyer Representative (ABR), certified by the National Association of Realtors.
+• Niel was also an Accredited Buyer Representative (ABR), certified by the National Association of Realtors.

 • Alaska MLS, Inc., publishes the listings of brokers across Alaska.
-Niel is Past President
+Niel is a Past President

 • Niel has served as a member of the Anchorage Board of Equalization.
 This board of real estate experts was appointed by the Anchorage Assembly to hear cases where a taxpayer questions assessed value.

 • Involved in numerous community activities, Niel has been a member of the Anchorage Downtown Rotary Club, Commonwealth North, and the Chugach State Park Citizens Advisory Board.